 - Why past members to cultural organizations in Dallas decided not to renew their memberships

 - The top barriers to visitation for millennials to science museums

-- How much more likely people in Pittsburg are to visit an art museum than the average American
+- How much more likely people in Pittsburgh are to visit an art museum than the average American

-- The rate at which zoos are losing visitors and the profile of those that they need to attract to replace them
+- The rate at which zoos are losing visitors and who they need to attract to replace them

 - Why people with interest in orchestras do not actually attend